NehangPatel23/FinTrackr/README.md

 # FinTrackr

-FinTrackr is a comprehensive personal finance management app designed to help users track their expenses, monitor subscriptions, set budgeting goals, and receive personalized stock market investment recommendations.
+FinTrackr is a comprehensive personal finance management app designed to help users track their expenses, calculate their taxes, calculate interest owed on debts, and receive up-to-date stock market information.

 ## Table of Contents